BenjaminMummery/pre-commit-hooks/README.md

 Duplicate entries within the same section will be removed automatically;
 lines that are duplicated between sections will be left in place and a warning raised to the user.
 This latter behaviour is due to us not knowing which section the line should belong to.

+### 2.5 The `no-import-testtools-in-src` hook

+This hook checks for imports of `pytest` and/or `unittest` in source files that are not test files (i.e. do not have 'test' somewhere in their path).

 ## 3. Development